On a tight grocery budget? Check out this $120 two week grocery budget and meal plan for a family of four. A grocery list is included!

 Today I have a new, budget-friendly two week meal plan and grocery list to share with you!

-With the prices in my area you can purchase everything you need for this two week meal plan for $120 or less (equivalent to a $60 a week grocery budget).
-I hope this post will be helpful, whether you follow it to a T or just use it for some new ideas.
+With the prices in my area at the time I’m writing this (March 2021) you can purchase everything you need for this two week meal plan for $120 or less (equivalent to a $60 a week grocery budget).
+I hope this post will be helpful, whether you follow it to a T or just use it for some new ideas to make your own meal plan and hopefully help you eat out less as well!

 A couple of quick notes: